 Analytics is an integral part of any marketing activity.
 It helps collect important insights on the website or app performance and steer the marketing efforts in the right direction.
-Today the market is full of specialized tools that simplify the lives of marketing specialists and assist them with reaching their goals by automating their daily tasks.
-In this article, we are going to take a look at some of the best marketing analytics tools and their features.
+Today the market is full of specialized tools that simplify the lives of marketing specialists and assist them with reaching their goals by automating their daily tasks, such as CRO marketing platforms, visitor trackers, segmentation and lead management tools, etc. In this article, we are going to take a look at some of the best marketing analytics tools and their features.

 #1.
 Google Analytics

 This free Google tool helps to measure the website traffic and its sources.
 It shows where the visitors are coming from, how they found your website, and how much time they spend on particular pages.